Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/OSX/linux/commands-for-file-and-directory-browsing.md

 find /path/to/search -type f -name "*.sh" -exec grep -l "black" {} +
 ```

-!!!
-Info "More on find and grep options"
+??? info "More on find and grep options"
     This command will search for lines containing the word "black" within `.sh` files.
 The command (`grep`) displays the actual lines containing "black" within the files

     - **grep options: `grep` vs `grep -l`**